Home

 HABITAT:

-Common Moorhen lives in freshwater or brackish wetlands with fringing vegetation and brushy cover.
+The Common Moorhen frequents freshwater or brackish wetlands with fringing vegetation and brushy cover.
 It is found near ponds, slow rivers, marshes and lakes, and also in parks in urban areas.

-It uses its long toes to walk on the floating vegetation and in soft mud.
+It uses its long toes for walking on the floating vegetation and in soft mud.
 It does not have webbed feet, but it swims very well.
 While swimming, it bobs its head back and forth.
-Common Moorhen is active day and night.
+The Common Moorhen is active by day and at night.

 It swallows sand and gravels to grind the vegetal food.

-Courtship displays shows the male bringing water weeds to female.
-It also fans out its tail, in order to display the white undertail coverts.
-They are monogamous.
+During the courtship displays, the male brings water weeds to the female.
+It also fans out its tail, in order to display the white undertail-coverts.
+They are monogamous and territorial.
+The pair-bonds may last for several following years.

-They build several nests, and once the chicks leave the nest, the others are used to sleep at night.
+They build several nests, and once the chicks leave the main nest, they are used for sleeping at night.

-Common Moorhen has a swift strong direct flight and it is able to migrate long distances.
+This species has fast, strong, direct flight and is able to migrate over long distances.

 Sometimes, the nest may be located on the ground, in a low shrub, or on floating vegetation.